Advancing Toward Robust and Scalable Fingerprint Orientation Estimation: From Gradients to Deep Learning: Orientation Estimation of Fingerprint

-Gupta and Gupta \cite{gupta2015fingerprint, gupta2016accurate} has proposed a fingerprint orientation field algorithm using a model based technique.
-The model used in their algorithm is based on the weighted Legendre basis.
-For ensuring the good performance of the algorithm in both noisy region and in neighborhood of singularity point, they applied three condition on calculation of weight using symmetric filters required for modeling: (i) for preserving the true orientation in neighborhood of singularity points high weight should be assigned in this regions; (ii) in regions of bad quality image (due to scare marks, bruises, sensor noise or finger condition (dry/wet)) should be assigned low weight; and (iii) in the regions of good quality image (uniform ridge-valley flow) should be assigned high weight.
+Gupta and Gupta \cite{gupta2015fingerprint, gupta2016accurate} proposed a fingerprint orientation field algorithm using a model-based technique.
+The model used in their algorithm is based on the weighted Legendre basis:

+where weights \(w_{nm}(x,y)\) are computed to ensure good performance in both noisy regions and in the neighborhood of singularity points.
+They applied three conditions on calculation of weight using symmetric filters required for modeling: (i) for preserving the true orientation in the neighborhood of singularity points, high weight should be assigned in these regions; (ii) in regions of bad quality image (due to scar marks, bruises, sensor noise or finger condition (dry/wet)) should be assigned low weight; and (iii) in regions of good quality image (uniform ridge-valley flow) should be assigned high weight.